Tag: discipleship

 What are your two pet sins?
 Or, what sin of others sets you off (lying, adultery, etc.)?
 And, what sin of yours do you just try to brush off as not being that significant?

 Most of us have these.
 It may be severe, and it may be mild.
-Regardless, we rarely appreciate either our to others’ sins or our own sins being confronted.
+Regardless, we rarely appreciate either our response to others’ sins or our own sins being confronted.

 Discipline, in this sense, means to control oneself.
 Control oneself so that one doesn’t walk away from God and toward all the things of the world that can pull us away.

-As hard as the law was to fulfill, it was also filled with and forgiveness when people failed.
+As hard as the law was to fulfill, it was also filled with grace and forgiveness when people failed.
 There were ways out.

 Yet, in Moses’ words, there is a foreboding sense that he knows that his words (and God’s) will be tested.
 From Moses’ perspective and experience, following God is life.
-For him, the Israelites choosing to follow God or not would determine whether all the trials were it.
+For him, the Israelites choosing to follow God or not would determine whether all the trials were worth it.

 Moses didn’t have much trust in the discipline of the Israelites.